viniciussiegle/Java-SQL-Stock-Data-Analysis/README.md

    - The user is prompted to select only valid stock tickers stored in the database for analysis.

 3. **SMA Calculation:**
-   - The system calculates the **Simple Moving Average (SMA)** for selected stocks over a user-specified time period.
+   - The system calculates the **Simple Moving Average (SMA)** for selected stocks over user-specified time periods.
    - Efficient SQL queries are used to retrieve historical closing prices and calculate the moving average.

 4. **EMA Calculation with Recursive CTEs:**
    - The project uses **Recursive Common Table Expressions (Recursive CTEs)** to query the database and calculate the **Exponential Moving Average (EMA)**, showcasing advanced SQL query techniques.

 5. **Price Volatility Calculation:**
-   - The project calculates **Price Volatility** by computing the **Standard Deviation** of closing prices over a specified time period.
+   - The project calculates **Price Volatility** by computing the **Standard Deviation** of closing prices over specified time periods.
    - This feature is implemented manually due to **SQLite's** lack of support for the `STDEV()` function, demonstrating custom algorithm development.

 6. **Enum-based Analysis Types:**